-I must admit that I was quite skeptical about spotting any pink dolphin in the first place.
+I must admit that I was quite skeptical about spotting any pink dolphins in the first place.
 Their numbers have dwindled and the species has been endangered over the years.
 Today, there are close to 60 pink dolphins left near Hong Kong.
 Pollution, high speed boats, and land reclamation for the Hong Kong-Macau Bridge have destroyed their habitat sadly.

 There are numerous pink dolphin “tours” that operate out of Tai O on Lantau Island.
 We’d taken one years ago, and it was quite a big disappointment.
 We paid HK$ 20 for a round trip of the Tai O bay area on a noisy speed boat and saw absolutely nothing.
 You shouldn’t make the same mistake.
 There are plenty of other things to do in Tai O fishing village.